How to Edit Interior Photos in Lightroom

 The very first thing that I do to each and every interior shot is ensure that it’s straight.

 I do my best to make sure my horizon is straight when shooting, but some angles don’t lend themselves well to a tripod and may have to be shot handheld.
 And sometimes I have to shoot from a lower than normal angle which can cause distortion.

 When that happens, my images usually need a bit of adjustment which can be done easily in Lightroom.
 As you can see in the example below, I have used the Lens Correction Tool in Lightroom to correct the lens distortion of a lower angle and a wide lens.
 (HINT: Be sure to select “constrain crop” in order to automatically crop the image to fit your corrections).

-If you need to straighten your image, we have a great tutorial that will show you straighten in Lightroom right HERE.
+If you need to straighten your photo, here is a great tutorial on how to straighten images in Lightroom.

 Step 3.
 Additional Adjustments in Lightroom